 - Step 4: Start Detangling: Start detangling the hair knots with your fingers.
 The oil and conditioner will keep you from pulling out the hair strands.
 You will be able to loosen up the knots.
 Be patient and gentle.

-- Step 5: Use A Comb: Gently brush your hair with a wide-toothed comb or detangling brush.
+- Step 5: Use A Comb: Gently brush your hair with a wide-toothed comb or detangling hairbrush.
 Start combing from the tips and work your way up to the roots.
 This way, you will not pull your hair out.